 The risks attributable to assets cannot be avoided.
-But when they are managed collectively, as part of a diversified portfolio, they can be diluted.
+But when they are managed as part of a diversified portfolio, they can be reduced.
 Individual assets have a bearing on the overall level of risk you are exposed to.

-And the correlation between the assets has an even greater bearing.
+And the association between the assets has even greater importance.
 This article considers how a well-constructed investment portfolio should be diversified in a variety of ways.
-Including overall investment style, a number of individual asset classes, the spread of geographical allocation and the approach of the fund manager.
+Including overall investment style, a number of individual asset classes, the spread of geographical allocation, and the approach of the fund manager.

 The key is to build a diversified stock portfolio with a mix of different investments that make sense for your attitude to risk.

-A balanced investment portfolio will contain a mix of equities (shares in companies), government and corporate bonds (loans to governments or companies), property, and cash.
+A balanced investment portfolio should hold a mix of equities: stocks, bonds, property, and cash.